-Focus on value.
-You’ll get a lot more bang for your extra bucks by buying an ideal-cut diamond.
-But if you can’t otherwise discern differences in quality between two stones, don’t pay more for the higher-quality stone.
-Most shoppers should avoid paying extra for diamonds with color grades above F or with clarity scores better than SI1.
+You’ll get the most bang for your buck by buying a diamond with excellent cut.
+But if you can’t otherwise tell the differences in quality between two stones, don’t pay lots more for the higher-quality one.
+Most shoppers should avoid shelling out extra for diamonds with color grades above F or with clarity scores better than SI1.

-Stick with GIA-certified stones.
-If the store can tell you only that a diamond is “certified,” without a designation from the GIA or other reputable organization, ask to see something else.
+If the store can tell you only that a diamond is “certified,” without a designation from the Gemological Institute of America (GIA), ask to see another gem.
 Many other certifications tell you nothing about stone quality.
 The GIA certifies both mined and lab-grown diamonds.

-Get expensive purchases appraised.
-Although you’ll have to pay about $50 to $200 for an appraisal, it’s good insurance against being given—either intentionally or by mistake—a switched-out gem that’s of lower quality than what you paid for.
+It’s good insurance against being given a switched-out gem that’s of lower quality than what you paid for.